 Image courtesy NASA/Goddard Space Flight Center

 EaglePicher Technologies, designs, develops, and produces mission-critical power solutions.
 EaglePicher is an industry leading producer of batteries, battery management systems and energetic devices.
-For over 75 years, the company has served highly demanding requirements for aerospace, aviation, defense, and medical battery applications.
+For over 75 years, the company has served highly demanding requirements for space, aviation, defense, and commerical battery applications.
 As the leading provider of thermal battery systems to the Department of Defense, EaglePicher supplies power for the majority of the U.S. military’s missile and precision guided munitions systems.
 EaglePicher’s space heritage dates to the earliest days of the U.S. space program, from the first satellite to the Mars rovers.
 The company has provided lithium-ion batteries to military aircraft and high altitude unmanned aerial vehicles.
 EaglePicher has nine North American manufacturing and research and development sites and employs over 900 team members.
 For more information, please visit www.eaglepicher.com.

 Marketing Communications Manager